mkg20001/nixpkgs/doc/languages-frameworks/beam.section.md

 #### buildMix - Elixir Phoenix example

-Here is how your default.nix file would look like
+Here is how your `default.nix` file would look.

 ```default.nix
 with import <nixpkgs-unstable> { };